Events + Classes

 Small Space Food Gardening

 Grow your own healthy, organic food in small spaces suited to your landscape.
 Container gardening is great for beginners, apartment dwellers, and anyone looking to add extra space or variety to their garden.
 You will learn how to grow herbs, small fruits, and summer veggies.
 This class also reviews how to choose the right container, where to put it, soil preparation, and maintenance.
-Our instructor is from Seattle Tilth Alliance.
-The link to register will appear here in late April.
+Our instructor is Marni Sorin from Seattle Tilth Alliance.
+Register here: https://www.eventbrite.com/e/free-class-small-space-food-gardening-tickets-1349050669869?aff=oddtdtcreator

 Free Class: Winter Pruning Fruit Trees